yukungao/ACM/README.md

-# LintCode, A hardware dog's rewind
+# A Hardware Dog's Rewind